 Shannon "Shãn" Sutherland, AIF®, AAMS®, ADPA℠, Wealth Advisor

 My credentials and designations are the result of a vigilant passion to meet the needs and requirements of my clientele.
 The annual investment in education to maintain these credentials is part of my ongoing commitment and focus.
+In 2013, 2016, 2017, 2018, 2019 and again in 2020, I was recognized by Los Angeles magazine as a Five StarSM Wealth Manager***.
+4% of advisors in the Los Angeles metro area considered for the award were acknowledged.

 Many of the families I serve prefer actively monitored investments requiring few interruptions to their daily lives.
 To address this, I am an Investment Adviser Representative (IAR).
 An IAR’s main responsibility includes providing investment-related advice, and an IAR is also required to be registered with the proper state authorities.
 Core knowledge about retirement planning, portfolio management strategies, fiduciary obligations, and principles are earned through various certifications.
 Certifications are tested and earned, such as the Series 63 securities registration* covering state securities acts and related rules and regulations, and the Series 65 securities registration*, which qualifies investment professionals to operate as an IAR.
 Our Discretionary Portfolio Management Agreement makes it possible to work client investment accounts to a predetermined portfolio with one simple OK from our clients or their business managers.
-This represents a responsibility requiring a deeper level of understanding of the needs for whom money is being invested for.
+This represents a responsibility requiring a deeper level of understanding of the needs for whom money is being invested.

 In the year 2000, I passed the Series 7*.
-This basic/core exam allows me to make different types of trades of general securities.
+This basic/core exam allows me to make different types of trades in general securities.
 A fun fact: my first trade ever was for $1,000,000.00.
 A few months later, I earned a California Life and Health Insurance license #0D28620.
 This is another foundation requirement to sell life insurance, health insurance, and annuities.
 My Accredited Asset Management SpecialistSM (AAMS®) designation course of study emphasized asset allocation** and identifying appropriate investments for individual clients.
 These three competencies represent a well-rounded knowledge base and should be considered the minimum requirement for an investor choosing his or her financial advisor.

 I attended night classes for two years at UCLA to earn a personal financial planning certificate.
 The curriculum encompasses the major disciplines of financial planning with an emphasis on practical applications, which includes analysis, investments, taxation, insurance, pension, estate planning, and ethics.
 Metaphorically speaking, I learned to tell time and build the clock.